Download Prompts & Buttons

 data-vendor-name attribute to the download button.
 Failure to do this will result in no marketing consent being gathered for users submitting the form.

 By default, Paddle.js will prompt the user to enter their email address to proceed to the download, for example:

-To disable the download prompt (and simply forward users directly to the download URL, whilst tracking the activity) specify
+To disable the download prompt (and simply forward users directly to the download URL) specify

-The title, subtitle and call-to-action text are all customizable by adding attributes to the button:
+The title, subtitle and call-to-action text are all customizable by adding the relevant attributes to the link/button:

 data-download-heading - Updates the title, default: “Enter your email to download!”